 A cup of good cheer

-Write down a list of your attendees who will have special dietary needs.
-This will help you to plan your menu appropriately.
-In the case of specific serious allergies, consider not including the item in the food options at all, or fully inform the venue, the waiters and your colleague about any potential dangers.
+In the case of specific serious allergies, consider not including the item in the food options at all or fully inform the venue, the waiters, and your colleague about any potential dangers.

 Dashing through the snow (or sand)